US Certificate of Coverage for Spain Digital Nomad Visa

 Spain's Digital Nomad Visa requires that every applicant demonstrate compliance with social security obligations.
 If you are not registered with Spanish Social Security (as an autónomo or otherwise), you need to prove you are covered by another social security system with which Spain has a bilateral agreement.

 In practical terms: with a valid CoC, you pay Social Security taxes only in the US (through normal employer FICA withholding for W-2 employees, or self-employment taxes for independent contractors).
-Without one, you would need to register as an autónomo in Spain and pay monthly Spanish Social Security contributions — which in 2026 start at approximately €230 per month for the lowest income bracket and scale up significantly with income.
+Without one, you would need to register as an autónomo in Spain and pay monthly Spanish Social Security contributions under the applicable schedule, starting at a reduced flat rate for an initial period and scaling with income.

 The 2025–2026 Status Change